|Tuition fee type||Cost (per annum)|

 - Minimum number of A Levels required: 3

 - Subject specific requirements: 120 points from 3 A Levels with Chemistry (Grade C).
-We also require Biology to have been studied to at least AS Level.
+We would prefer applicants to also hold a qualification in a second science subject.

 - Is general studies acceptable?
 No